 After you’ve soaked up the fairytale vibe of Eguisheim, drive to Lac du Ballon for a change in scenery.
 Go for a short walk and a forest bath before heading to the Grand Ballon for amazing views of the Vosges national park.
-End the day with a hearty Alsatian family-style dinner at the Ferme Auberge du Grand Ballon, or head back and eat at one of Colmar’s superb restaurants.
+End the day with a delicious Alsatian dinner at one of Colmar’s superb restaurants.

 Alternatives – If you’re not driving, you can join this day tour from Colmar instead.
 It brings you to the most picturesque villages along the historic Alsace wine route: Eguisheim, Kaysersberg, Ribeauvillé, and Riquewihr.